TheArcadiaGroup/casper-info-api/README.md

 ### Contract Details

-This returns a details of a contract and contract package as well as raw contract or contract package data depending on the hash passed.
+This returns the details of a contract and contract package as well as raw contract or contract package data depending on the hash passed.

 Endpoint: `https://api.cspr.fyi/v1/contracts/{contractHash/contractPackageHash}`